 A word from the teacher: I love to read and have all my life.

 I read young adult fiction constantly and am always "selling" books to kids.
-This class is very relaxing and is a great way to do something educationally beneficial for yourself while destressing a bit destressing a bit.
-Homework: NONE!
+This class is very relaxing and is a great way to do something educationally beneficial for yourself while destressing a bit.